Ranking all 42 college football postseason games

 32.?Nova Home Loans Arizona Bowl:?Air Force?45,?South Alabama?21

-South Alabama?scored on its first play and jumped to a 21-3 lead, looking like it was well on its way to a first bowl victory.
+South Alabama?scored on its first play and jumped to a 21-3 lead, looking like it was well on its way to its first bowl victory.
 Then Air Force woke up and rolled.

 31.?Las Vegas Bowl Presented by Geico:?San Diego State?34,?Houston?10